Served: 21 years

-His funeral was held at his home at 2457 (or 2459) Elberon Avenue at 7:45 a.m., on April 23, 1915.
-Many came to view the body, including fifty blacks from “the levee”; some of whom Patrolman O’Neill had hunted and arrested.
+His funeral was held at his home at 2457 Elberon Avenue at 7:45 a.m., on April 23, 1915.
+Many came to view the body, including fifty blacks from “the levee”; some of whom Patrolman O’Neill had hunted down and arrested.
 Services were held at the Blessed Sacrament Church on Wilder Avenue near State Avenue.
 Denizens from the River shared the front pews with police brass and politicians.
 Three wagons were required to carry all the floral tributes to the cemetery.
-Pallbearers included Patrolmen Charles Beckman, Henry Crowley, Charles Fink, John Dowd, Maurice Brosnan and John H. Martin.
-Patrolman O’Neill was laid to rest in Section 15, Lot 5N, Range 14, St. Joseph (New) Cemetery on April 23, 1915.
+Pallbearers included Patrolmen Charles Beckman, Henry Crowley, Charles Fink, John Dowd, Maurice Brosnan, and John H. Martin.
+Patrolman O’Neill was laid to rest in St. Joseph (New) Cemetery on April 23, 1915.
 The badge of mourning was worn by fellow officers for a period of ten days from April 21 through 30.

 Also on April 20, 1915, a warrant was taken out against William Clayton of Longworth and Plum Streets.
 The investigation showed that after the shooting he hired a boat to take him across the river to Kentucky.
 He told the boatman, John McCarthy, that he had had some problem with a policeman in Cincinnati.

-About 2004, Big Jim’s century-old canine partner was moved to the Greater Cincinnati Police Museum on 8th Street.
-Once, about 2008, two older gentlemen came to the Museum and told the Docent that they were there to see Handsome; that they used to visit him at District Two and hadn’t seen him in almost forty years.
+About 2002, Big Jim’s century-old canine partner was moved to the Greater Cincinnati Police Museum storage room on 8th Street and was placed at its entrance in 2006 when the Museum opened.
+Once, during 2008, two older gentlemen came to the Museum and told the Docent that they were there to see Handsome; that they used to visit him at District Two and hadn’t seen him in almost forty years.

-This narrative was researched and revised on April 15, 2013 by Cincinnati Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was researched and revised on April 15, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
+All rights are reserved to him and the Greater Cincinnati Police Museum.